PrettyCharity/Machine_Learning_Practice/Computer Vision/Single Shot Detector (SSD)/Pytorch/README.md

 ## Single-Shot Detector model with Pytorch for Object Detection
 For this project, a SSD model is used for multiple object detection.
-The below given gif from 2016, is a demonstration of the project:
+The below given gif is a demonstration of the project:

 ![SSDGif](https://user-images.githubusercontent.com/80588607/165485961-1e623fc7-774a-4c75-9b7c-1dce5fba68f1.gif)